jzonthemtn/multilanguage-search/README.md

 ### Walkthrough of NiFi Flow

-1. The search terms are read from a file (`GetFile`).
-Each line of the file contains a search term in some language.
-1. The file is split into separate flowfiles per line (`SplitText`) in order to process each search term.
-1. An attribute is set (`UpdateAttribute`) on each flowfile that identifies the file that each search term came from.
-1. The language of each search term is determined (`LangDetect`) and set as a new `language` attribute on the flowfile.
-This processor uses [OpenNLP](https://opennlp.apache.org/)'s `langdetect` capability.
-1. The search term is made the content of the flowfile (`ExtractText`).
-1. The search term is used to query an Elasticsearch index (`QueryElasticsearchHttp`).
-The processor determines which index to search based on the `language` attribute.
-For example, if the language is `eng` then the processor queries an English index of Wikipedia.
-If the language is `deu` then the processor queries a German index of Wikipedia.
-1. Some WikiText syntax (headings, bulleted lists) is removed from the search results (`WikiTextFilter`).
-1. The flowfile is now routed based on the `language` attribute.

-For `eng`:
-1. If it is `eng` the flow continues to the last processor for output.

-For `deu`:
-1. If the language is `deu` it is routed to a sentence extraction processor (`SentenceExtract`).
-This processor splits the search result text into its individual sentences via [OpenNLP](https://opennlp.apache.org/) and a German sentence model.
-The sentences are returned as a JSON array.
-1. The JSON array of sentences is split into a flowfile per sentence (`SplitJson`).
-1. Each sentence is now sent to Apache Joshua for translation (`LangTranslateRest-de-en`).
-This processor utilizes Apache Joshua's REST interface.
-1. The resulting translations are combined together (`MergeContent`) to give the full translated search result.
+The flow reads files from the file system containing a list of search terms (one per line).
+These are expected to be English search terms.
+The English term and its translated German equivalent term is used to query an Elasticsearch index containing both English and German Wikipedia pages.
+The search result is extracted and parsed to remove some WikiText formatting.
+The language of the article is determined.
+If the language is English the search result is returned.
+If the language is German, the individual sentences in the article are extracted and German to English translation is performed on each sentence.
+The sentences are then reassembled in order and returned as the search result.

 ## Usage